 I’ve written the script, but give no guarantees whatsoever.
 Keep in mind that Object2VR is not free software.
 I’m in no way linked to object2VR.
 I’ve only written this maxscript to ease the use of object2VR.
-Also check out the updates of this script on my blog.

 The result is an interactive flashmovie like this.
 Drag the mouse to turn the model.